Check out these BFF articles!

 Mount Zion and to the city of the living God, the heavenly Jerusalem

-The heavenly Jerusalem is the place where God lives.
+The heavenly Jerusalem is where God lives.
 Mount Zion is now a spiritual or figurative term for God's throne.
 Heb 12:22 But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, and to myriads of angels,

 Hebrews 12:22